 Why do I create?

-I seek to relive the feeling of nostalgia by painting and drawing the subjects that inspire me.
+I seek to relive the feeling of nostalgia by painting and drawing subjects that trigger a longingness.
 And if possible, give the viewer a chance to see what I feel in their presence.
 Most importantly, I paint to remember and preserve the past in all its forms.

 How do I create?